vasyl-nadtochii/Cucina/README.md

 **This application is created only for educational purposes.
 All coincidences are accidental.**

-Name *Cucina* comes from Italian and means "kitchen".
+Name ***Cucina*** comes from Italian and means "kitchen".

 The essence of the project is to create **native android** application for the fictional pizza franchise.

 Basic functionality: user registration and authorization, displaying news, creating and tracking orders, displaying cafes on the map.

-The application is translated into 4 languages: English, Ukrainian, Russian, Polish.
+The application is translated into 4 languages: *English, Ukrainian, Russian, Polish*.

 ## Used Tools